gravitational/teleport/rfd/0164-scoped-rbac.md

    env: prod
 ```

 In this case, any resource that matches `env:prod` label will be assigned to this resource group.
-We will use the same label matching algorithm as in
+We will use the same label matching algorithm as in today's `discovery_service`.

 This will let administrators to gradually migrate their existing flat infrastructure to resource groups one.